salberto8/remote-backup-pds-project/README.md

   send a json body with type ('file' or 'folder'), encodedfile (if is of type file) in base64
   - file/folder saved: 200 OK
   - error otherwise (BAD REQUEST or SERVER ERROR)
+- POST /logout
+  - token of the user deleted from the database: 200 OK
+  - error otherwise: SERVER ERROR
 - DELETE /backup/{path}
   remove the file or folder in the specified path (if it's a folder remove RECURSIVELY)
   - file/folder removed: 200 OK